bgkillas/kalc/README.md

 # calc
 requires gnuplot for graphing

-a fast rust calculator that supports the following functions in the complex plane
+the following functions in the complex plane

 ``+,-,*,/,^,``